 Runoff can be calculated using the Rational Method for watersheds up to a total size of 160 acres.
-SWMM may be used to calculate runoff for basins of any size.
+Theoretically SWMM may be used to calculate runoff for basins of any size, however for simplicity, the Town has limited its use to basins over 160 acres unless approved by the Town.
 Runoff from a parcel after any Development or improvement shall not exceed Historical flows for any parcel unless: